AOMediaCodec/av1-spec/annex.e.decoder.model.md

 **FirstBitArrival[ i ]** is the time when the first bit of the i-th DFG starts entering the decoder smoothing buffer.
-For the first coded DFG in the sequence, DFG 0 (or after updating decoder model parameters at RAP), FirstBitArrival[ 0 ] = 0.
+For the first coded DFG in the sequence, DFG 0 (or after updating decoder model parameters at a random access point), FirstBitArrival[ 0 ] = 0.

 **LastBitArrival[ i ]** is the time when the last bit of DFG i finishes entering